ch007m/stonesoup-spring-boot/README.md

 # Spring boot - Hello World

 A `Hello World` Spring Boot application.
-Test with snyk
+New test with snyk